Academic Programs

 Process for Checking Enrollment:

 Note that checking for enrollment in a program is not as simple as checking for enrollment in a single program code or major code at an institution.
-Often, there are multiple program and/or major codes associated with a specific program in the DMA.
+Often, there are multiple program and/or major codes associated with a specific program in the CAAP.
 Some examples where this may occur are as follows:

 • A name change is approved for a major, and a new major code is created with the new name.